DEADLIFT - MUST HAVE DRILL

 Sometimes, athletes additionally use resistance bands or chains.
 They increase the load gradually during the upward movement creating the highest muscle tension in the final phase.

-If you have a rather weak grip, small palms or short fingers, use different kinds of straps.
+If you have a rather weak grip, small palms or short fingers, use different kinds of lifting straps.
 They are helpful for lifting heavy weights during training sessions though are banned at some competitions.
+Read more about how to use lifting straps in our guide.

 There are a number of deadlift mistakes that at best prevent muscles from working properly.
 At worst, an athlete may get an injury.